-To avoid the risk of corrupting the firmware, do not interrupt the upgrade.
+To avoid the risk of corrupting the firmware, do not interrupt the update.
 For example, do not close the browser, click a link, or load a new page.
 Do not turn off the router.

 When the upload is complete, your router restarts.
-The upgrade process typically takes about one minute.
-Read the new firmware release notes to find out if you need to reconfigure the router after upgrading.
+The update process typically takes about one minute.
+Read the new firmware release notes to find out if you must reconfigure the router after updating.